 Endoscopic biopsy: This is the most common type of biopsy for stomach cancer.
 A thin, flexible tube with a camera on end is passed down the throat into the stomach to view the tumor.
 A small tool is then used to take a tissue sample.

 Laparoscopic biopsy: This procedure is performed under general anesthesia.
 A small incision is made in the abdomen, and a thin, lighted tube with a camera is inserted to view the tumor.
 A biopsy is taken using specialized instruments.

 Fine needle aspiration biopsy: This minimally invasive biopsy procedure uses a thin needle to extract a small tissue sample from the tumor.

-If stomach cancer is confirmed, additional tests may be done to determine the cancer stage and help guide treatment decisions.
+If a diagnosis is confirmed, additional tests may be done to determine the cancer stage and help guide treatment decisions.

-CT or MRI scans can be used to better look at the stomach and surrounding areas.
-These tests can help determine the size and location of cancer and whether it has spread to other parts of the body.
+CT and MRI scans can be used to better look at the stomach and surrounding areas.
+These tests can help determine the size and location of the cancer and whether it has spread to other parts of the body.

 Our cancer center in Florida uses state-of-the-art imaging technology and a physician's team to provide patients with the most accurate diagnosis and treatments.

 Read more: A Gift Guide for Cancer Fighters

 Read more: 9 Thoughtful Gifts for Cancer Patients

 The most appropriate treatment for stomach cancer depends on several factors, including the cancer stage, the tumor size and location, and the patient's overall health.
 Some standard advanced treatment options for stomach cancer include: